puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `cluster`

 The name of the cluster to manage.
 Defaults to the resource title.

 ##### `collect_members`

 Boolean.
 Defaults to `true`.

 Specifies whether _exported_ resources relating to WebSphere clusters should be _collected_ by this instance of the defined type.

-If true, `websphere_application_server::cluster::member`, `websphere_cluster_member`, and
-`websphere_cluster_member_service` resources will be _collected_ that match this __cell__.
+If true, `websphere_application_server::cluster::member`, `websphere_cluster_member`, and `websphere_cluster_member_service` resources that match this cell are collected.

 The use case for this is so application servers, for instance, can export themselves as a cluster member in a certain cell.
 When this defined type is evaluated by a DMGR, those can automatically be collected.

 ##### `dmgr_host`

 The resolvable hostname for the DMGR that this cluster exists on.
 This is needed for collecting cluster members.
-Defaults to `$::fqdn`
+Defaults to `$::fqdn`.

 ##### `user`

 The user that should run the `wsadmin` commands.
 Defaults to `$::websphere_application_server::user`

 #### Defined Type: websphere_application_server::cluster::member